PedroHenriques/Minimizer_CSS-JS/README.md

-# Bundler and Minimizer for CSS and JS files
+# Bundler and Minimizer for Web files

 **Bundle and Minimize your Web Files.**
 **Supports JavaScript, TypeScript, CSS, SCSS and SASS files.**